Typhoon Wanda (1956)

-Typhoon Wanda was one of the deadliest typhoons to impact China, and was the strongest typhoon to impact Zhejiang since Typhoon Nina in 1953.
+Typhoon Wanda was a large, powerful and deadly tropical cyclone that became one of the deadliest typhoons to impact China, and was the strongest typhoon to impact Zhejiang since Typhoon Nina in 1953.
+The eleventh depression, fourth named storm and second super typhoon of the 1956 Pacific typhoon season, Wanda originated as a tropical disturbance meandering around the Northern Mariana Islands.
+One day after initially being located, the disturbance was officially recognized as a tropical depression and shortly thereafter, a tropical storm.
+On July 27, the typhoon underwent rapid intensification where it quickly intensified into a strong typhoon.
+(Note: Rapid intensification is defined when the winds of a tropical cyclone intensify by at least 30 knots (55 km/h; 35 mph) in a 24-hour period.)
+The typhoon reached its peak intensity on July 30, where the Japan Meteorological Agency estimated barometric pressure of 905 hPa (mbar) and the Joint Typhoon Warning Center estimated 1-minute sustained winds of 295 km/h.
+The typhoon made landfall in Ningbo on August 1, where it quickly weakened and eventually dissipated.

 Meteorological history

 A tropical depression developed southwest of Guam on July 25.
 It moved north-northeastward, passing east of the Northern Marianas.
 On July 27, it intensified into a tropical storm and was designated Wanda.
 On the same day, the storm turned more westward, steered by the subtropical ridge to the north.
 Low wind shear and warm waters allowed Wanda to intensify steadily, developing into an intense typhoon.
 On July 30, reconnaissance aircraft recorded a minimum pressure of 902 mbar, and the peak winds were estimated at 295 km/h.
 After passing through the Miyako Islands, Wanda weakened slightly and traversed the East China Sea.
 On August 1, the typhoon made landfall in eastern China near Zhoushan, Zhejiang, producing a pressure of 923 mbar; this was the lowest pressure recorded in China from a tropical cyclone.
 Wanda slowly weakened while progressing through China, dissipating on August 5.